soubhatta19/Coders-Base/README.md

 # Coders Base
-An ultimate student centric hub for finding coding resources for preparation of diverse internship opportunities, careerassessments, and engaging challenges
+An ultimate hub for finding coding resources for programmers

-# Geekathon 1.0
+# Soft CodeHack 2.0

-Geekathon 1.0: The Hybrid Hackathon at VIT-AP University By GFG VITAP STUDENT CHAPTER.
+"Soft CodeHack 2.0" is an exciting and inspiring 60 Hours Hackathon, brought to you by the PHICSIT community.

-# TEAM NAME - Code Champs
+# TEAM NAME - Geeks Army

 TEAM LEADER - Soumalya Bhattacharyya(Github Username - soucharya19)